 Late homework will not be accepted, but the lowest homework score will be ignored.

-An important part of the class will be a quarter-long prediction challenge hosted by Kaggle.
+An important part of the class will be an in-class prediction challenge hosted by Kaggle.
 This competition will allow you to apply the concepts learned in class and develop the computational skills to analyze data in a collaborative setting.